 In Arena, several galleons are placed in a small area with a time limit and told to gather chests and kill each other.
 Its novelty wore off for me pretty quick.
 It’s a nice way to get some instant action.
 But the time limit with the slow pace of sailing, docking and managing the ship doesn’t work too well and I much prefer the normal adventure mode.

 These are not the only ways to obtain the treasure, however.
 You may simply find loot while exploring.
-You may come across AI controlled skeleton ships, if you sink them, they drop booty.
-You may be accosted by a megalodon, a giant shark that drops loot upon death, or a Kraken that does the same.
+AI controlled skeleton ships can be found on the open sea, if you sink them, they drop booty.
+Your ship may be accosted by a megalodon, a giant shark that drops loot upon death, or a Kraken that does the same.

 If you are confident in your skills, you may take on a skeleton fort.
 A heavily fortified island with waves of skeletons, eventually a boss will spawn and drop a key which opens a door to a vast amount of loot.
 Or you may choose to take on the heavy skeleton ships identified by a ship shaped cloud overhead.
 Then take on waves of large AI ships that drop a ton of loot when sunk.
 Both of these appear on the map over time and both are coveted by players.
 You will likely contend with other crews for them if you choose those paths, but the payoff is worth the effort.

 There is also the Devils Roar region, voyages in that regions are worth more.
 But it’s far more dangerous as you will contend with earthquakes, volcanoes, geysers and boiling waters.
 Sea of Thieves was fun when it first released assuming you went in with the correct mindset.